Prior-Informed Flow Matching for Graph Reconstruction: Extended background

 \subsection{Graphons and graphon estimation}

-As described in Section~\ref{subsec:graphons-mmse}, a graphon is defined as a bounded, symmetric, and measurable function $\ccalW : [0,1]^2 \rightarrow [0,1]$~\citep{graphon}.
-By construction, a graphon acts as a \emph{generative model for random graphs}, allowing the sampling of graphs that exhibit similar structural properties.
-To generate an undirected graph $\ccalG$ with $N$ nodes from a given graphon $\ccalW$, the process consists of two main steps: (1) assigning each node a latent variable drawn uniformly at random from the interval $[0,1]$, and (2) connecting each pair of nodes with a probability given by evaluating $\ccalW$ at their respective latent variable values.
+A \emph{graphon}, defined as a symmetric function $\ccalW:[0,1]^2 \to [0,1]$, serves as a generative model for a family of graphs:

+Graphons provide a functional representation of exchangeable random graphs where the conditional edge probability is $\left[\mathbb{E}[\bbA\mid \bbz]\right]_{ij} = \ccalW(z_i,z_j)$.
+This offers a natural, permutation-equivariant framework for estimating the posterior mean, though it requires access to the inverse mapping $z_i = [\bbz^{-1}(\bbA^{\ccalO})]_i$.
+Since $\ccalW$ is unknown, we estimate it using Scalable Implicit Graphon Learning (SIGL)~\citep{sigl}, which combines a graph neural network (GNN) encoder with an implicit neural representation (INR).
+SIGL operates in three steps: (1) a GNN-based sorting step to estimate latent node positions $\bbz$; (2) a histogram approximation of the sorted adjacency matrices; and (3) learning a graphon parameterization $f_{\phi}$ by minimizing its error against the histograms.
+A key feature of SIGL is its ability to recover the inverse mapping $\bbz^{-1}$, making it uniquely suitable for our model~\citep{ignr}.

 The generative process in~\eqref{eq:stochastic_sampling} can also be viewed in reverse: given a collection of graphs (represented by their adjacency matrices) \(\ccalD = \{\bbA_t\}_{t=1}^{M}\) that are sampled from an \emph{unknown} graphon \(\ccalW\), estimate \(\ccalW\).
 Several methods have been proposed for this task~\citep{sas, sassbm, gwb, ignr, sigl}.
-We focus on SIGL~\citep{sigl}, a resolution-free method that, in addition to estimating the graphon, also \emph{infers the latent variables $\bbeta$}, making it particularly useful for model-driven augmentation in GCL.
+We focus on SIGL~\citep{sigl}, a resolution-free method that, in addition to estimating the graphon, also \emph{infers the latent variables $\bbeta$}.
 This method parameterizes the graphon using an implicit neural representation (INR) \citep{siren}, a neural architecture defined as \(f_{\phi}(x, y): [0,1]^2 \rightarrow [0,1]\) where the inputs are coordinates from $[0,1]^2$ and the output approximates the graphon value $\ccalW$ at a particular position.
 In a nutshell, SIGL works in three steps: (1) a sorting step using a GNN \(g_{\phi'}(\bbA)\) that estimates the latent node positions or representations $\bbeta$; (2) a histogram approximation of the sorted adjacency matrices; and (3) learning the parameters $\phi$ by minimizing the mean squared error between $f_{\phi}(x, y)$ and the histograms (obtained in step 2).